podo-gec/podo-gec.github.io/publications.md

 **2019**

 88- Mercier A, Clairet C., Debychy R, Morais D. Silar P & Brun S (2019) The mitochondrial translocase of the inner membrane PaTim54 is involved in defense response and longevity in _Podospora anserina_. **Fung.
 Genet.
-Biol.** Sous presse.
+Biol.** 132: 1032572.

 87- Demoor A, Silar P & Brun S (2019) Appressorium: The Breakthrough in Dikarya. **J. Fungi** 5(3): 72.